StephenStaklinski/fill_n_buffer_seqs_in_dna_sequence/README.md

-# A script to fill buffer characters denoted by "N" in a DNA sequence template
+# A script to fill buffer characters denoted by "N" in a DNA sequence template while avoiding restriction enzymes and maintaining GC content

 ### Installation
 To setup environment on Elzar (CSHL high performance computer):